santhoshhari/simulated_annealing/README.md

 A version of simulated annealing has been implemented and available in the `simmulated_annealing.py`.
 It can be downloaded and imported using the following command
 `from simulated_annealing import *`

 annealing_example notebook shows how to use the current implementation.
-You have to define train_model and parameter dictionaries before calling the simulate_annealing function.
+You have to define train_model and parameter dictionaries before calling the simulate_annealing function. **Note that the current implementation assumes higher value of metric is better (ex - AUC, Accuracy, F1, R2).
+For metrics like RMSE, MAE where lower values are considered better, the inequalities in the simulated annealing function should be reversed.**